Sebo-the-tramp/orbit-challenge-2024/research_paper_todo_list.md

 | Phinet - small dataset - 500 (1.1 mil. images)  | -    | - | Unknown | Unknown |

-### Study the effect in the change in the number of epochs for different backbones (big db)
+### Study the effect in the change in the number of EPISODES for different backbones (big db)

 | Name                     |  Average Frame Accuracy  | Confidence Interval   |  WHO | Status |
 |--------------------------|--------------------------|-----------------------|------|--------|